-- My SaaS does a great job of converting visitors into sign up users, but hardly any of these users convert into a paying customer.
+- My SaaS does a great job of converting visitors into sign-up users, but hardly any of these users convert into paying customers.
 How do you come up with ideas on how to improve free trial to paid user conversion rates?

 - What’s the best way to increase followers on social media and then convert them into paying customers?

 - I’m currently bootstrapping a startup but there’s a perceivable jump between solo pushing the company forward and getting traction with investors/angels and building a team.
 Can you give me advice on how to successfully raise funding as a solo founder?